 Blood sugar levels change all the time, depending on what your dog is eating, when he's eating, how much exercise he's getting, and other factors.
 In order to determine how much insulin your canine diabetic needs, your vet will run a glucose curve.

 This test shows when your dog's blood sugar levels are the highest during the day, and when they're at the lowest point.
 It also shows how long insulin stays in your dog's blood, when it's working the best, and how much your dog's blood sugar levels change over the course of the day.
 If the blood sugar levels are consistently too high or too low, your vet will need to change the insulin dosage.

 Running a glucose curve involves checking your pet's blood sugar levels every two hours over a 12-hour period.
 This can be done at the vet's office, but it's usually less stressful for your pet if you can do it at home.

 To run a glucose curve at home, you need to:

 - Check blood sugar levels before you feed your pet and before giving him insulin.
 This reading is very important, so be sure you test him then.

-- Write down the time every time you check your dog's blood glucose levels, and write down the results
+- Write down the time whenever you check your dog's blood glucose levels and write down the results.

 - Write down when you feed him, and when you give him insulin.